-Job Coach: A person who works with an individual with special needs at the job site teaching needed job skills and providing ongoing assistance and follow-up.
+Job Coach: A person who works with an individual with special needs at the job site to teach needed job skills and providing ongoing assistance and follow-up.

 Language, Expressive: Refers to the ability to communicate through speaking or writing.